 me think, thou both are goofballs.

-HarryLime Premium Member over 1 year ago
+HarryLime Premium Member about 2 years ago

 Out, darn Spot!